 |July 1, 2020 to December 31, 2020||0||0.0||0.0||0.0||0.0|

 Earn CEUs in Category A by attending a variety of educational events such as conferences, clinics, workshops, and symposia.
 Attendance at NSCA events will be recorded for you automatically.
-For other events, CEUs are calculated as 0.1 per hour, with a maximum of 2.0 for any single event.
+For other events, pre-approval is not rrequired, however the sessions must fall inside the scope of practice for your certificaton.
+CEUs are calculated as 0.1 per hour, with a maximum of 2.0 for any single event.

-Completing courses related to exercise science/personal training.
-CEUs are only awarded for grades of “C” or better, and are calculated as 0.3 CEU per quarter hour, or 0.5 CEU per semester hour.
+Earn CEUs by completing courses that fall with in the scope of practice of your certification.
+CEUs are only awarded for grades of “C” or better, and are calculated as 0.3 CEU per quarter hour, or 0.5 CEU per semester hour ( maximum of 2.0 per course).
 Refer to Certification Handbook for a list of acceptable content (Teaching academic courses does not qualify for CEUs.
 Courses must be started after 1/1/2018 or the certification date, whichever date is the latest, and completed before 12/31/2020).

 Earn 2.0 CEUs for completing a non-academic Internships of at least 150 hours and strength & conditioning or personal training related.
 Note: All activity must fall within the scope and/or be consistent with the DCO for the NSCA certification held.

 Earn 0.2 CEUs for passing the USADA's Coaches Advantage quiz that covers the latest anti-doping knowledge.
 This will be automaticly reported for you, however if you pass the quiz for another organizations requirement you can send in the certificate of completion to have it added for you.